 M5J 1T1 Toronto, Canada

-- The Parties consent to the exchange of information and documents between them over the Internet or by electronic mail and agree that all Purchase Orders (including these T&Cs), together with any Purchase Order confirmations accepted by either of them in electronic form shall be the equivalent of an original written paper agreement between them.
+- The Parties consent to the exchange of information and documents between them over the Internet or by electronic mail and agree that all Project Offers (including these T&Cs), together with any Project Offer confirmations accepted by either of them in electronic form shall be the equivalent of an original written paper agreement between them.
 Parties further agree that all agreements, notices, and other communications that they may provide electronically satisfy any legal requirement that such communications be in writing.

-- All Purchaser Orders and these T&Cs shall be governed by and construed in accordance with Spanish law.
+- All Project Offers and these T&Cs shall be governed by and construed in accordance with the laws of the Province of Ontario and the laws of Canada applicable therein.
 The application of the United Nations Convention on Contracts for the International Sale of Goods (CISG) is excluded.

-The courts and tribunals of Toronto (Canada) shall have exclusive jurisdiction to settle any dispute or claim that arises out of or in connection with a Purchase Order (including these T&Cs) or its subject matter or formation and any disputes or claims in connection with any non-contractual obligations arising between the Parties.
+The courts and tribunals of Toronto (Canada) shall have exclusive jurisdiction to settle any dispute or claim that arises out of or in connection with a Project Offer (including these T&Cs) or its subject matter or formation and any disputes or claims in connection with any non-contractual obligations arising between the Parties.
 The Parties waive their right to another jurisdiction should it be different.